bchareyre/yade-mpi/doc/sphinx/amazonEC2.rst

 	:scale: 60 %
 	:align: center

 	Compute optimized (C3) instance tier

-Before launching, you will be asked to \`\`select an existing key pair or create a new key pair".
+Before launching, you will be asked to ``select an existing key pair or create a new key pair``.
 Create a new one, download it, and place it in a folder that you know the path to.
 Modify the permissions on the file by navigating to the same directory in the terminal and typing: